 High-quality early childhood programs promote safe and nurturing family environments and focus on the physical, social, and emotional development of young children.
 This is especially important for children in families with less access to resources, who often face greater obstacles to success.
 Investing in high-quality early childhood education is one of the most effective ways to break the pervasive cycle of poverty and ensure equal opportunity for all.
-In fact, there is an estimated cost-benefit ratio of approximately \$7 for every \$1 invested in high-quality early childhood experiences for at-risk children.2 Children who are able to participate in early childhood education programs grow to be healthier, graduate from high school and college, and are employed at higher levels.
+In fact, there is an estimated cost-benefit ratio of approximately \$7 for every \$1 invested in high-quality early childhood education programs grow to be healthier, graduate from high school and college, and are employed at higher levels.